auniquesun/Demo/README.md

 # Demo
-some system demos finished when study, work or do homework
+some system demoes and paper experiments done when study, work or research